A movement of tribal Jhabua — that saved 2 million lives!

 Somewhere in mid-April, the second wave crashed all over the Indian peninsula.
-The villages, who were till now considered safe, saw unprecedented mayhem.
-Shri Rajaram Katara, who oversees all the ground implementation of programs of Shivganga, starts receiving calls from all around Jhabua-Aalirajpur.
+The villages, which were till now considered safe, saw unprecedented mayhem.
+Shri Rajaram Katara, who oversees all the ground implementation of programs of Shivganga, started receiving calls from all around Jhabua-Aalirajpur.
 Different villages, different people, with one pain — helplessness and fear.

 For no healthcare system globally, it would have been possible to handle 1000+ cases rushed to hospitals every day.
 Jhabua, which then had just 130 beds with oxygen, was on the brink of catastrophic collapse.

 The first step — respond to the urgency.

 It was an implausible situation for all of the team members as well.
 Around April 15, the team tried communicating it to the administration.
 The team even extended support with human resources and whatever means it could.
 They had the resources and already existing network envelope, but it fell on deaf ears.
 Instead, they responded with ‘you know better than us?’ and ‘stay away!’ glance.

 When it is happening that 8–10 people you know would not be able to see the morning, you cannot sleep at night.
 The restlessness was brimming.
 It was too much to bear and wait.